-Raelee’s professional career in information services focuses on library services with a keen interest in archives and research.
-Raelee hopes to combine her work in information services with her writing and producing work to promote empathy, listening, and laughter in the GLAM (galleries, libraries, archives, and museums) sector.
+Raelee’s information services career focuses on library services.
+She has a keen interest in archives, research, and publishing.
+Raelee hopes to combine her information services work with her arts career to promote empathy, listening, and laughter in the GLAM (galleries, libraries, archives, and museums) sector.

 Photo by Josh Martoo.